-This expansive public park has been shaped over the centuries by three castle moats, and landscaped with...
+Perfect for picnicking, this enormous public park has been shaped over the centuries by three castle moats, and landscaped with...

 Come here to see some of Hirosaki's Neputa floats and try your hand at the giant taiko (drums).
 There are also exhibitions of local...